fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 * `ocean`
 * `carbon`

-> The `fusioncharts.theme.fusion.js` and `fusioncharts.theme.fusion.css` file sets the theme as **fusion**.
+> Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion`.
 To add any other theme to your chart, include its corresponding JavaScript file to your project.

 You can include the themes via **ES5** using any of the following process: